 06.01 Assessing Risk Following a Potential Noncompliance

-This IMC describes a method for assessing risk based on a licensee’s safety evaluation of the accident sequence or contingency involving the potential noncompliance that occurred. . ,branch chiefcompliance
+This IMC describes a method for assessing risk based on a licensee’s safety evaluation of the accident sequence or contingency involving the potential noncompliance that occurred.
+To the extent practical, the inspection staff should perform this assessment while onsite and perform any inspection (e.g., of credited controls, of uncredited controls) immediately to obtain the best risk information while still onsite.
+However, in some cases it may be necessary to review licensee documentation in office (e.g., the licensee’s evaluation of a control) before the inspection report is issued.
+In this case, the staff should follow the processes described in IMC 2600.
+If the result aligns with the SL-IV example 6.2.d.1 in the Enforcement Policy, because the violation is not a SL-I, -II, or -III, the violation is a SL-IV violation, and the staff should disposition the violation using the normal enforcement process for non-escalated violations.
+(Inherently, any noncompliance involving the application of this IMC is going to be of more-than-minor significance; this is consistent with the ‘risk’ guidance in IMC 0616, Appendix B.) Likewise, if the result for a high-consequence accident sequence is that the violation is ‘Unlikely’ based on the licensee’s ISA, the violation will align with the SL-III example in 6.2.c.1, and so the staff should follow the escalated enforcement process.

+Additionally, the inspectors should coordinate with the DFM branch chief to obtain assistance from non-regional NRC staff as needed.
+Involving a regional Senior Reactor Analyst (SRA) is particularly encouraged for cases where multiple uncredited controls are being assessed or where the assessment results in a large change in the significance of the noncompliance being assessed (e.g., from “not unlikely” to “highly unlikely”).

+Following this guidance should lead to avoiding unnecessary use of the escalated enforcement process.
+This could result in up to a 100-hour resource reduction for the NRC’s significance determination activities per escalated enforcement action, in addition to a reduction in licensee resources.

-The process for assessing the risk consists of () identifying the accident sequences or contingencies affected by the potential noncompliance () determining the controls and other considerations applicable to those accident sequences or contingencies, including degraded or failed controls and those remaining available and reliable () assessing the consequence of the sequences or contingencies based on the previous determination and () assessing the likelihood of the consequence to determine the risk following the potential noncompliance.
+The process for assessing the risk consists of: (a) identifying the accident sequences or contingencies affected by the potential noncompliance; (b) determining the controls and other considerations applicable to those accident sequences or contingencies, including degraded or failed controls and those remaining available and reliable; (c) assessing the consequence of the sequences or contingencies based on the previous determination; and (d) assessing the likelihood of the consequence to determine the risk following the potential noncompliance.
 The consideration of likelihood may be done quantitatively, qualitatively, or deterministically.
 This process is discussed in further detail below.
 Attachments 1, 2, and 3 provide blank and sample assessment forms that can be used to follow the process and communicate the results.

 Identify the Accident Sequences or Contingencies